-The Schengen area is made up of 26 European countries which have common entry and exit requirements.
+The Schengen area is made up of 26 European countries that have common entry and exit requirements.
 This means you may not have to apply or pay for a visa to visit short term.

 Most travellers in the Schengen area can move freely between member countries.
-They don't have to go through border controls, or get separate visas for each country.
+They don't have to go through border controls or get separate visas for each country.

 Special visa rules apply in the Schengen area.
 See our general advice about travelling in the Schengen area.